A female researcher in a full body hazmat suit, face mask and gloves is working in a lab.

 More research into tuberculosis could save millions of lives

-Although funding for research into new tuberculosis vaccines, treatments and diagnostic tools has been slowly increasing, it still falls well below the estimated US$5 billion needed every year to reach global targets to end TB by 2030.
+Funding for research into new tuberculosis vaccines, treatments and diagnostic tools falls well below the estimated US$5 billion needed every year to reach global targets to end TB by 2030.

 Private sector financing has been persistently low because tuberculosis primarily impacts low- and middle-income countries – accounting for over 80% of all cases.
 Tuberculosis products are not expected to secure sufficient return on investment, and as a result, industry sources only make up about 10% of the overall investment.